 Part of the land has been deliberately left totally natural, this constitutes the "harmas" where Fabre loved to observe insect life.
 There is also the part with many trees, a true example of the Mediterranean forest.

 Inside the home, renovated in the year 2000, visitors go back in time to a 19th century atmosphere.
 The dining room and work room are like they were when Fabre lived here.
 A permanent display shows visitors his eclectic, scientific work, and shows his watercolours of mushrooms, and other aspects of Fabre's entomological work.

 Reduced price: 5 €

-Free entry for children < 3 years, press, Job-seeker, disabled people and accompanying persons.
+Free entry for children < 3 years, press, mountain guides, the drivers, Job-seeker, disabled people and accompanying persons.
 Group rate available for > 10 people.